opendocsg/slw-judgments-backfill/2010_SGHC_221/report.md

 _Contempt of Court_ – _Civil Contempt_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 137 of 2010 was dismissed by the Court of Appeal on 10 February 2011.
-See [2011] SGCA 19.]
+See <span class="citation">[2011] SGCA 19</span>.]

 5 August 2010 Judgment reserved.